akanotoe/Desmos/README.md

 Graphical solution to the quantum mechanical finite square well.

 ## [Fourier Transform Visualized](https://www.desmos.com/calculator/exhbaz9mpf)
 Based on the 3Blue1Brown [video](https://youtu.be/spUNpyF58BY), this showcases the geometric intuition behind the Fourier transform.
 Included are functions for square waves, sawtooth waves, and triangular waves.
-The function $f(t)$ can be customized to the user's liking.
+The function *f*(*t*) can be customized to the user's liking.

 ## [Heat Equation Solutions](https://www.desmos.com/calculator/jm0wguklxe)
 Animated solutions to the heat equation, based on the 3Blue1Brown [video](https://youtu.be/ToIXSwZ1pJU).